Apache Phoenix for CDH: Best New Feature for DBMS

 From a security and governance perspective (SDX), in CDH, Phoenix uses HBase ACLs for role based access control for Phoenix tables.
 Phoenix also uses HBase integration into Cloudera Navigator for audit information.

-Initially, Cloudera will make a Phoenix 4.14.1 parcel available to CDH 5.16.2 customers.
-Soon there-after, we will make a Phoenix 5.0 parcel available to CDH 6.2 customers.
+Cloudera has released a Phoenix 4.14.1 parcel available to CDH 5.16.2 customers and Phoenix 5.0 parcel available to CDH 6.2+ customers.

 Existing HDP customers already have Apache Phoenix support and almost half of HBase users using HDP currently use Phoenix as well speaking to its popularity in the HBase user community.